-Home Health 21st century disease: how to treat depression
+Home Health Disease of the 21st century: how to treat depression

-Translated from Latin, depression means "to suppress."
-This is a disorder of a psychological nature, expressed in depressed mood, inability to feel joy, disturbances in thinking (pessimistic inclinations and negative reasoning).
-Inhibition in movements is also observed.
+Translated from Latin, depression means “to suppress.”
+This is a disorder of a psychological nature, expressed by depressed mood, inability to feel joy, and disturbances in thinking (pessimistic tendencies and negative reasoning).
+Retardation in movements is also observed.
 Self-esteem decreases and general interest in life is lost.
-Depression has long spilled over into a disease of our time, and every year the number of its "victims" is only growing.
-How to deal with this condition and how to identify it - let's talk today.
+Depression has long become a modern disease, and every year the number of its “victims” is only growing.
+We’ll talk today about how to deal with this condition and how to identify it.

 Signs and symptoms of depression